JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Bikash Chowdhury

-This is Vikash here.
-We will be happy to connect with you on this.
-If you want a detailed we will give a detailed presentation and we’ll be.
-Happy to connect with you.
+Sumit, this is Bikash here.
+We will be happy to connect with you on this, if you want a detailed — we will give a detailed presentation and we’ll be able to connect with you.

 Sumit Kishore

-Okay.
-My second question is on.
-You know you had targeted in second half of the year to commission about 1.5 watt gigawatt if I recollect and you know broader question is that given the grid constraints for this financial year now on an organic basis how much re capacity would you be able to close the year by and for the next financial year you have a sizable under construction sort of portfolio.
-So given grid constraints and other challenges what can be what is doable in FY27 on an organic basis?
-Also if you could attach.
+Okay, Bikash.
+My second question is on — you had targeted in the second half of the year to commission about 1.5 gigawatt, if I recollect.
+And broader question is that given the grid constraints for this financial year now on an organic basis, how much RE capacity, would you be able to close the year by?
+And for the next financial year, you have a sizable under construction sort of portfolio.
+So given grid constraints and other challenges, what can be — what is doable in FY ’27 on an organic basis?
+And just to close this question, if you could also there’s a big ramp-up in CapEx that we are expecting to see in the coming financial year.
+So broadly, on an organic basis, your CapEx this year and the next financial year, how are you thinking about it?

 Sharad Mahendra